 Red Wolf & Ondexx

-Ondexx is a purpose-built knowledge management solution that has been engineered over the last two decades using great technology.
+Ondexx is a purpose-built knowledge management solution engineered over the last two decades using great technology.

-Since the initial release of Ondexx in 2003, we have worked in collaboration with our clients to help us identify, plan and integrate new features and functions into Ondexx.
+Since the initial release of Ondexx in 2003, we have collaborated with our clients to help us identify, plan and integrate new features and functions into Ondexx.
 This has ensured that we are focused on striving to meet and exceed our clients’ expectations.

 Explore our timeline to learn more about the milestones and innovations that have helped shape the Red Wolf and Ondexx story.